 Concepts of sustainability and sustainable development.
 Components of sustainability (social, economic, environmental).
 Linkages between technology and sustainability.
 Sustainability proofing of technology life cycle.
 Frameworks for measuring sustainability.
 Indicators of sustainability.
 Interactions between energy and technology and their implications for environment and sustainable development.
 Technological innovations for sustainability.
-Sustainable innovations - drivers and barriers.
-Policy and institutional innovations for sustainability transition.
+Sustainability.
+Sustainability.
+Sustainability.
+Sustainability.